Page 324 - ALTA Endorsements Guide

 ALTA/NSPS Land Title Surveys

-(Effective February 23, 2021)
+(Effective February 23, 2026)

-1. Purpose - Members of the American Land Title Association® (ALTA) have specific needs, unique to title insurance matters, when asked to insure title
+1. Purpose - Members of the American Land Title Association® (ALTA) have specific needs, unique to title insurance matters, when asked to insure title to

-to land without exception as to the many matters which might be discoverable from survey and inspection, and which are not evidenced by the public
+land without exception as to the many matters which might be discoverable from survey and inspection, and which are not evidenced by the public

 records.

-For a survey of real property, and the plat, map or record of such survey, to be acceptable to a title insurance company for the purpose of insuring title to
+For a survey of real property, and the plat, map or record of such survey, to be acceptable to a title insurance company for the purpose of insuring title

-insurance company (insurer), the lender, and the surveyor professionally responsible for the survey.
+the title insurance company (insurer), the lender, and the surveyor professionally responsible for the survey.

-In order to meet such needs, clients, insurers, insureds, and lenders are entitled to rely on surveyors to conduct surveys and prepare associated plats
+In order to meet such needs, clients, insurers, insureds, and lenders are entitled to rely on surveyors to conduct surveys and prepare associated

-the on-site fieldwork required pursuant to Section 5,
+the fieldwork required pursuant to Section 5,

-(ii) the preparation of a plat or map pursuant to Section 6 showing the results of the fieldwork and its relationship to documents provided to or
+B. the preparation of a plat or map pursuant to Section 6 showing the results of the fieldwork and its relationship to documents provided to or

 obtained by the surveyor pursuant to Section 4,

-(iii) any information from Table A items requested by the client, and
+C. any information from Table A items requested by the client, and

-(iv) the certification outlined in Section 7.
+D. the certification outlined in Section 7.

 2. Request for Survey - The client shall request the survey, or arrange for the survey to be requested, and shall provide a written authorization to